amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 I made the decision to add a contact page and have the contact details in the footer for ease of access.
 Hopefully this would encourage somebody to pick up the phone for a quick enquiry while also allowing them to send an email for a more detailed message or get in contact after opening hours.

-As a potential student I want information on classes for my age group, schedule.html provides this.
+As a potential student I want information on classes for my age group.

-As a parent of a potential student I want information about the teachers credentials and relevant vetting, about.html provides this.
+As a parent of a potential student I want information about the teachers credentials and relevant vetting.

-As an examiner I want to be able to contact the school with their students exam results, contact.html provides this.
+As an examiner I want to be able to contact the school with their students exam results.

 WIREFRAMES HERE